sxngg/reporta-vecino-api/README.md

 # reporta-vecino-api

-UrbanWatch is a platform designed to empower citizens to report and manage public complaints about urban and community issues.
-It allows users to document and share information about problems such as potholes, litter accumulation, vandalism, and more, with the goal of improving the quality of life in the community.
+UrbanWatch API is the backend service for the UrbanWatch platform, a centralized system for citizens to report and manage public complaints about urban and community issues.
+This API facilitates communication between the frontend application and the database, handling requests for reporting complaints, retrieving complaint data, and managing user interactions.

 - [About](#about)
 - [Features](#features)